TMBC HOUSE BREWS:

 TMBC BREWER'S SPECIALS:

-We welcome La Cumbre's Hefeweizen to our lineup of house beers.
+We proudly welcome La Cumbre's flagship Hefeweizen to our guest taps.
 This beer is served mit hefe, with a voluminous white head.
 The aroma is everything we love in the style; clove, banana and vanilla.
 The body is rich and creamy, yet finishes fairly dry and is as refreshing as any beer you'll drink here or anywhere else.

 Deep amber color with a chewy mouthfeel.
 This giant is brewed in the "wee heavy" style of Scotch ales and is heavy on the alcohol, caramel, and malty sweetness.